FUSION WILL WARM US.

 during multi-year journeys to the stars.

-BACKGROUND: Recall three phase profile of thought experiment's typical interstellar profile from Sol to AC.
+of Thought Experiment's typical interstellar profile from Sol to AC.

-Without sunlight available to planetary habitats, fusion reactors must provide internal power.
+available to planetary habitats, interstellar habitat relies on fusion reactors to provide internal power.
 A helium isotope, Helium-3, is the best candidate for fusion fuel.
 Two most likely sources include:

 - A gas giant, perhaps Uranus, can be mined for huge quantities.
 (NOTE: See "To Uranus".)